 Group D — $1 grant for each $1 expenditure on road works from its own resources.

-(b) Where in respect of the second matching period a quota of grant to quota of expenditure formula is determined for the purposes of this paragraph in relation to a Group to which subsection (3) applies, then, notwithstanding subsection (3)(b), the amount which any local government in that Group may receive under subsection (3) as a base grant for a year during that matching period (in this paragraph called “the subject year”) shall be reduced by the amount, if any, by which its base grant as specified in the prescribed table for the year ending on 30 June 1984 exceeds the amount calculated by applying the formula so determined to the amount expended on road works by the local government from its own resources for the subject year.
+(b) Where in respect of the second matching period a quota of grant to quota of expenditure formula is determined for the purposes of this paragraph in relation to a Group to which subsection (3) applies, then, notwithstanding subsection (3)(b), the amount which any local government in that Group may receive under subsection (3) as a base grant for a year during that matching period (in this paragraph called the subject year) shall be reduced by the amount, if any, by which its base grant as specified in the prescribed table for the year ending on 30 June 1984 exceeds the amount calculated by applying the formula so determined to the amount expended on road works by the local government from its own resources for the subject year.

 (5)(a) This subsection applies to Groups A and B and to any other Group to which it is declared to apply pursuant to subsection (12)(b).

-(b) The prescribed amount shall be made available each year from moneys standing to the credit of the Main Roads Trust Fund and, subject to paragraph (d) and subsections (6), (7), (8) and (9)(a), is payable in that year to the local governments in the Groups to which this subsection applies as base grants as specified in the prescribed table.
+(b) The prescribed amount shall be made available each year from moneys standing to the credit of the Main Roads Trust Account and, subject to paragraph (d) and subsections (6), (7), (8) and (9)(a), is payable in that year to the local governments in the Groups to which this subsection applies as base grants as specified in the prescribed table.

-(c) In paragraph (b) “the prescribed amount” —
+(c) In paragraph (b) the prescribed amount —

 (i) in relation to the first year, means $2 996 280;